 When you transfer to TUH from another fund you will receive continuity of equivalent cover providing you join TUH within two months of leaving your former health fund.
 If any waiting periods have not been served (at all or in part) with your former fund you will be required to serve the balance of the waiting period before you can claim any benefits from TUH.
 Where your new cover has higher benefits (including a lower excess or fewer excluded/restricted services) waiting periods will apply.

-When you transfer to an equivalent level of cover with TUH you will receive the year-one benefits and limits with TUH for all services, where applicable, provided all waiting periods have been served with the previous fund.
+When you transfer to an equivalent level of cover with TUH you will receive the year-one benefits for covers that have annual limits that increase with years of membership and limits with TUH for all services, where applicable, provided all waiting periods have been served with the previous fund.

-Credit will be given for waiting periods partially served with your previous fund.
+Credit will be given for waiting periods partially served with your previous fund or on a previous level of cover if you are upgrading.
 If you transfer to a TUH level of cover that provides services not covered by your previous fund, all relevant waiting periods for these services must be served with TUH.

 Any benefits paid by your previous fund will be deducted from the TUH limits within the first twelve months of membership.
 Continuity of membership will only be taken into account if you join TUH within two months of ceasing membership with your previous health fund.